Two sci-fi/fantasy movies came out this week, though one is clearly better than the other. Which one will you see?

 In fact, there are two good movies out this weekend.
 The other one, "The Woman in Black," is not sci-fi, but is a fun ghost story, and Daniel Radcliffe does a fantastic job.
 While I think most will have more fun with "Chronicle," both movies are definitely worth seeing.
 You may have a hard decision ahead of you this weekend.
 Which movie will you see?

 There is so much more that's wrong with this movie.
 Most notably, the scene where the werewolf falls in love with the baby.
 Yep.
 That is a thing that happens.
 Just when you thought the movie couldn't get any dumber, the werewolf falls in love with the baby.
 I need another drink.
 Hopefully we can get some fantasy or sci-fi movies that aren't completely terrible.

 While Battleship isn't as bad as I thought it was going to be, it's still awful.
 And long.
 Really long.
 I guess if you're really looking for an action movie and are sick of The Avengers, Battleship might satisfy you for a little while.
 Even then, I'd recommend staying home and renting something.

 But this is just one large cat's opinion.
 Will you see Battleship?
-If you do, tell us what you think.
+If you do, tell us what you thought of it.

 The Amazing Spider-Man actually turned out much better than I thought it was going to be.
 If it hadn't been for that terribly long, drawn out ending, it probably would have gotten a higher rating.
 The way the quality of the writing changed so frequently throughout the film was weird though.
+Some scenes, the dialog would be fine, sometimes even good.
+Then a scene would come and ruin all of that with ham-fisted, embarrassing monologues.
 It's like they had two teams of writers.
-One that was interested in developing characters and telling a good story, and one that had to be told the paper was for writing on, not eating.
+One that wa